Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 • Copays and/or coinsurance per drug

-• Coverage phases (Deductible, Initial Coverage Phase, the Coverage Gap―also known as the Donut Hole, and the Catastrophic Coverage Phase)
+• Coverage phases (Annual Deductible, Initial Coverage Phase, and the Catastrophic Coverage Phase)

 What is the Part D donut hole?

 The formal term for this period is the “coverage gap.”
 It refers to a gap in Medicare Part D prescription coverage―a short-term limit on what costs the drug plan will cover.
-When Medicare beneficiaries reach this gap, their out-of-pocket cost responsibility changes.
-In 2024, individuals enter the donut hole once the value of their covered prescriptions has reached $5,030.
-The coverage gap threshold can change each year.
-Read more about the Part D donut hole here.
+However, with the Inflation Reduction Act, starting in 2025, the donut hole will be eliminated.

 If your income is above a certain level, you will also pay a Part D surcharge.
 This additional charge is due on top of your plan’s monthly premium.